-- You can take a placement test prior to or upon arrival.
+- You can take a placement test once you arrive.
 (This is preferred.) - You can submit recent TOEFL, IELTS, or Duolinogo scores.
 (Unofficial copies are acceptable.)

 For more information about the scores we consider in level placement and the general skills you are expected to know at each level, please read the below level descriptors.